crisouteda/ToDo-Manager/README.md

 Developed in [Svelte](https://svelte.dev/docs) and styled with CSS

+## Features

+- Sing up / Sign in
+- Create a list of tasks
+- Create new tasks with 3 properties: title, description and tags
+- Edit the 3 properties of the tasks
+- Delete tags
+- Delete tasks

 ## To Get started // To run in local

 Install the dependencies and start!: